ujagaga/data_collect_web_display/WebServer/README.md

     http://localhost:8000/setvar?key=AdminSecretKey123&N=Drip System&V=30&G=Manual Mode&T=toggle
     http://localhost:8000/setvar?key=AdminSecretKey123&N=Sprinkler System&V=30&G=Manual Mode&T=toggle

+    http://localhost:8000/setvar?key=AdminSecretKey123&N=Sprinkler relay activated&V=1&T=semaphore

     To use these links on an application deployed to a hosting service, just replace "http://localhost:8000" with your website url.
+    NOTE: An url must be HTML safe, so all spaces need to be replaced with "%20".
+Your web browser will do this automatically, but when unsing in Arduino code, you will need to adjust the strings yourself.

 ## Heroku Deployment ##